emilyrbowe/data-structures/week_06/README.md

 });
 ```

 I then attempted to get a query working, using the other starter code given to us.
-At present, I am getting an error saying `Query key condition not supported`, but my code is below:
+I was getting an error saying `Query key condition not supported`, but I then simplified my query to only relate to the primary key, which worked.
+This exercise showed me that I will need to recreate my database with a different primary key value in order to get the results I want where I'm able to query and filter by other important fields.

 ```javascript
 // npm install aws-sdk